National Science Foundation

 The National Science Foundation (NSF) is an independent federal agency established in 1950 and based in Alexandria, Virginia.
 It is dedicated to supporting research and education in science and engineering across a wide range of disciplines.
 The NSF provides significant non-dilutive funding, up to $1.5 million, to startups and small businesses through its America's Seed Fund initiative, which is part of the Small Business Innovation Research (SBIR) program mandated by Congress.
 With an operating budget of approximately $7.8 billion, the NSF is committed to advancing fundamental research and education, thus fostering innovation and technological development in the United States.

-Piersica is a battery technology company focused on advancing the commercialization of safe solid-state lithium-ion batteries.
-These batteries offer twice the energy density of conventional lithium-ion options, making them suitable for applications in electric propulsion for both terrestrial and aerial vehicles, as well as for energy storage solutions in utility sectors.
-By utilizing proprietary technology, Piersica develops batteries featuring high-rate lithium-metal anodes, thin solid separators, and high-voltage cathodes.
-This innovation not only enhances the performance of batteries but also supports environmental sustainability by providing businesses with greener energy storage solutions.
+Piersica is a battery technology company focused on the development and commercialization of advanced solid-state lithium-ion batteries.
+These batteries are designed to provide double the energy density compared to conventional lithium-ion options, enhancing the safety and efficiency of electric propulsion systems for both terrestrial and aerial vehicles.
+Piersica leverages proprietary technology to create batteries that feature high-rate lithium-metal anodes, thin solid separators, and high-voltage cathodes.
+This innovative approach not only improves battery performance but also supports a more sustainable energy future by providing environmentally friendly energy storage solutions for utilities and other applications.

 Altect